CyberSensei1/AltcoinPoolClub-Miner/README.md

-# Nevermore miner
+# AltcoinPoolClub Miner

-Quoth the Raven(coin), "Nevermore."

-An optimized fork of ccminer developed specially for x16r.
+An optimized fork of ccminer developed specially for https://www.altcoinpool.club

 Based on Christian Buchner's &amp; Christian H.'s CUDA project, no longer active on github since 2014.

 Check the [README.txt](README.txt) for the additions

-## Donation Addresses

-Consider supporting the contributors to this miner by donating to the following addresses:

-brianmct / brian112358 (developer of Nevermore miner)

-- BTC: 1FHLroBZaB74QvQW5mBmAxCNVJNXa14mH5

-- RVN: RBrianMCTM1xdRF5dMgKC2vB8DdNXn57WP

-- ETH: 0x7255ba772ee18bdb8b9af0bdeae2e41f5874fb0b

-- DOGE: D7h81HeRVV3xPWL9CqCC2Z6AevG4gBdGxZ

-tpruvot (original x16r ccminer implementation):

-- BTC: 1AJdfCpLWPNoAMDfHF1wD5y8VgKSSTHxPo

-alexis78 (some optimized CUDA kernels for x16r)

-- RVN: RYKaoWqR5uahFioNvxabQtEBjNkBmRoRdg

 A part of the recent algos were originally written by [djm34](https://github.com/djm34) and [alexis78](https://github.com/alexis78)